MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 ==== Adding local domains to Info.plist

 Bonjour services which are browsed for must be listed in the Info.plist using the `NSBonjourServices` key.
 The format is similar to the ones used to configure the `NWBrowser` and `NWListener` objects, composed of the application and transport protocol like "\_myservice.\_tcp".
-The Info.plist file is an information property list file that contains information and configuration about the application bundle. //https://developer.apple.com/documentation/bundleresources/information-property-list
+The Info.plist file is an information property list file that contains information and configuration about the application bundle @apple_inc_information_nodate.

 In the case of the test application the aforementioned key contains the following entries.